VandersonAssis/url-shortener-docker-compose/README.md

 - Execute the api's database_initialization.sql file on your mysql8 engine.
 - In the api project, you'll also see the shortener-api.jar.
 Just double click it and the api will be up to go.

+# Coming up next...
+- Secure the api using OAuth2.0

 For info on how to use this application, please follow this link https://github.com/VandersonAssis/url-shortener-client.

 My DockerHub page is https://hub.docker.com/u/vandersonassis.